-“Classical and Contemporary Marxism” is a course in applied Marxist doctrines, which includes the screening of two propaganda films that reflect the range of the course.
-One “illustrates the trajectory from Marx’s Manifesto to anti-globalization movements,” while the second lionizes the terrorists in Chiapas, Mexico, showing how their activities “intertwine” so-called “post-colonial” theories of liberation with “liberation theology,” which is a religious coating for Marxist agendas.
+Another noteworthy course in Targ's Peace Studies program, titled “Classical and Contemporary Marxism,” includes the screening of two propaganda films that reflect course's leftist orientation.
+One of those films, according to a course catalog description, “illustrates the trajectory from Marx’s Manifesto to anti-globalization movements,” while the second lionizes the anti-capitalist Zapatista terrorists in Chiapas, Mexico, showing how their activities “intertwine” so-called “post-colonial” theories of liberation with “liberation theology.”

-In addition to his duties as a professor, Targ serves as the coordinator and administrator of Purdue’s “Committee on Peace Studies.”
-In keeping with the activist nature of the Peace Studies program, the Committee organizes public propaganda sessions devoted to condemning the Bush Administration, the War in Iraq, and the greater War on Terror, and brings radical speakers to campus.
+In addition to his duties as a professor, Targ has served as the coordinator and administrator of Purdue’s “Committee on Peace Studies,” which offers counseling to students and commonly brings radical speakers to campus.

 Over the years, Targ has been outspoken regarding the Arab-Israeli conflict in the Middle East.
 Asserting that Palestinians suffer widely from “joblessness, land theft, food insecurity, and grotesque economic and political inequalities” as a result of Israeli oppression, he lamented in 2017 that “Israel, with United States support, opposes serious negotiations with what is now the Palestinian Authority in the West Bank and Hamas-ruled Gaza.”
 Calling also for “the creation of a viable secular Israeli state in which all participate or a separate Palestinian state with land repatriation and guarantees of security from Israeli military attack,” Targ argued that “the United States should stop fueling the violence in the region by ending military aid to Israel.”